MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/maps-route-rest-readme.md

 ### Create and authenticate a `MapsRouteClient`

 To create a client object to access the Azure Maps Route APIs, you will need a `credential` object.
-The Azure Maps Route client can use an Azure Active Directory credential or an Azure Key credential to authenticate.
+The Azure Maps Route client can use a Microsoft Entra ID credential or an Azure Key credential to authenticate.

-#### Using an Azure Active Directory Credential
+#### Using a Microsoft Entra ID Credential

-You can authenticate with Azure Active Directory using the [Azure Identity library][azure_identity].
+You can authenticate with Microsoft Entra ID using the [Azure Identity library][azure_identity].
 To use the [DefaultAzureCredential][defaultazurecredential] provider shown below, or other credential providers provided with the Azure SDK, please install the `@azure/identity` package:

 ```bash
 npm install @azure/identity
 ```

-You will also need to register a new AAD application and grant access to Azure Maps by assigning the suitable role to your service principal.
+You will also need to register a new Microsoft Entra ID application and grant access to Azure Maps by assigning the suitable role to your service principal.
 Please refer to the [Manage authentication](/azure/azure-maps/how-to-manage-authentication) page.

-Set the values of the client ID, tenant ID, and client secret of the AAD application as environment variables: `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_SECRET`.
+Set the values of the client ID, tenant ID, and client secret of the Microsoft Entra ID application as environment variables: `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_SECRET`.

 You will also need to specify the Azure Maps resource you intend to use by specifying the `clientId` in the client options.
 The Azure Maps resource client id can be found in the Authentication sections in the Azure Maps resource.
 Please refer to the [documentation](/azure/azure-maps/how-to-manage-authentication#view-authentication-details) on how to find it.